 A way to democratise opportunity

-As Europe's only edtech specialist fund, Emerge was founded to democratise access to opportunity.
+As Europe's only future of work and learning specialist early-stage fund, Emerge was founded to democratise access to opportunity.
 The company is focused on education and the future of workplace learning.

 Newman contends:

-"We believe that investing in founders who are revolutionising education and the future of work is the most impactful way to level the playing field."
+"We believe that investing in founders who are revolutionising future of work and learning is the most impactful way to level the playing field."

 Over the past decade, Emerge has invested in 80+ companies, empowering over 31 million people worldwide and generating a valuation of over $2 billion.

-Newman counters, "But when you've got a teacher or workplace coach with an AI-pilot that helps them prepare for and facilitate one-to-one learning, suddenly you're democratising access to individual help.
+Newman counters,"But when you've got a teacher or workplace coach with an AI tool that helps them prepare for and facilitate one-to-one learning, suddenly you're democratising access for individualised learning help.
 And that's what we find really exciting."

-"AI is creating huge opportunities in how we learn and navigate our career — because we're changing careers more often — and lastly, how we work and how we put AI at the centre of how we work better, more productively, and more happily."
+"AI is creating huge opportunities in how we learn and navigate our career — because we're changing careers more often — and lastly, AI will be at the centre of how we work better, more productively, and more happily so we need to learn how to work effectively alongside it or be left behind."

-Newman sees future investment priorities for the firm, including workplace talent assessment and selection and career navigation pathways, as well as support and transition in the shift out of roles displaced by AI.
+Emerge sees future investment priorities for the firm, including workplace talent assessment and selection and career navigation pathways, as well as support and transition in the shift out of roles

 Not your typical investors